RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

           2. If ReLU does not work, go with Leaky ReLU
           3. If above does not work, go with PReLU, Maxout
           4. Swish should be used for deep networks
-          5. Sigmoid is used when we need multiple class outputs per neuron
+          5. Sigmoid is used when we need binary class outputs per neuron

 ### Convolutional Neural Network (CNN)